Now, you are about to place an order when you have decided on your entries and exits and are looking to buy the stock.

 Traders can effectively execute trades in the market by tailoring their trades to their specific goals and risk tolerance by using different types of orders.

-Traders must understand the various types of orders available and select the appropriate order type for their specific needs and trading strategy.
+Traders must understand the various order types available and select the appropriate order type for their specific needs and trading strategy.